mimooh/adijoz/README.md

 # leavensky
-Vacation/leave planner.
-You can define a set of leave types, like holiday, sickness etc. Each employ can pick their leave days by clicking in a calendar.
+Timeoff/vacation/leave planner.
+You can define your own set of leave types, like holidays, overdue, additional.
+Then you setup limits for each leave type for each employee.
+Each employee can pick their leave days by clicking in a calendar.
-Particularly suited for Polish Fireservice.

 I want to keep it small/easy/readable, so it will probably be a frontend only and you will need to integrate it with a DB backend.